SzymonLudyga/chatroom-react/README.md

 ```
 1. Error handling (Error Modals)
-2. PropTypes
-3. npm lint!
+2. npm lint!
-4. Handling disconnection of the socket
+3. Handling disconnection of the socket
-5. Control of changing paths
+4. Control of changing paths
-6. Handling timestamp next to messages
 ```